open-sdr/openwifi/doc/app_notes/iq_ack_timing.md

   Above figure shows that there are two abnormal GAPs for Tx ACK.
 One is around 12us (Cap idx 2), the other is -1 (Cap idx 11).

-  To look into the details of the capture 2, that capture index should be given as the 2nd parameter to the Matlab script.
+  To look into the details of the capture index 2, that capture index should be given as the 2nd parameter to the Matlab script.
   ```
   test_iq_file_ack_timing_display(8187, 2);
   ```